Meet the Staff

 Kido Pielack is the Education Coordinator at Keep Growing Detroit.
 Kido is a native Detroiter who has been working in the field of Urban Agriculture for the past 6 years.
 His passion for plants and people led him from a career in organic landscaping to an apprenticeship in Urban Agriculture and studies with the MSU Student Organic Farmer Training Program.
 This training set the foundation for his current position coordinating and teaching adult agriculture education programming with Keep Growing Detroit.
 He loves sharing his skills with others and believes that in the classroom everyone has something to share and there is always something new to learn.

-Tepfirah Rushdan, known affectionately as Tee, is a native Detroiter that is passionate about serving community.
+Tepfirah Rushdan, known affectionately as Tee, is a Co-Director at Keep Growing Detroit.
+Tee is a native Detroiter that is passionate about serving community.
 She has combined her love for people and nature through various environmental projects here in the city including developing conservation skills in youth, vacant land remediation, youth and adult farmer training programs, wild edible walks, community gardening and climate change and resiliency research.
 She has also worked hard to provide resources and technical assistance to hundreds of gardens in the city over the years through her work with the Garden Resource Program.
-Former Urban Roots graduate class of 2010; she has also held a seat on The Detroit Food Policy Council and helped guide the work of the Uprooting Racism Planting Justice Initiative.
-Other notable projects include helping to complete the Detroit Residential Parcel Survey in 2009, which helped to map the vacant land in Detroit and make this information available to community members.
+A few of her accomplishments include graduating from the Urban Roots class of 2010, holding a seat on The Detroit Food Policy Council, and helping to guide the work of the Uprooting Racism Planting Justice Initiative.
+Other notable projects have included helping to complete the Detroit Residential Parcel Survey in 2009, which helped to map the vacant land in Detroit and make this information available to community members.